openxthinking/bullet-docs/docs/customization.md

 ### Theme image sizes

-Please note that while we do provide suggested image sizes, the final size of the image may vary depending on the size of the viewport.
-In some cases, the images may be cropped in order to fit the box and maintain their aspect ratio.
+?> Please be aware that although we provide recommended image dimensions, the actual rendered size of images may differ based on the viewport size.
+To fit the allotted boxes, images may sometimes be cropped to maintain their aspect ratio.
+Please leave enough blank space around the main subject in your images to account for potential cropping.

 #### Landscape